dhellmann/pymotw-3/source/threading/index.rst

 .. module:: threading
     :synopsis: Manage concurrent operations

-:Purpose: Manage several threads of execution.

-Using threads allows a program to run multiple operations concurrently in the same process space.
+The :mod:`threading` module provides APIs for managing several threads of execution, which allows a program to run multiple operations concurrently in the same process space.

 Thread Objects
 ==============